MACG Visits Randy and Edith Woodley’s Eloheh Farm and Indigenous Center for Earth Justice

 3. Nurturing the Land: Through interactive sessions and demonstrations, MACG members discovered the methods used at Eloheh Farm to cultivate a harmonious relationship with the Earth, fostering abundance and peace.

 4. Community Fellowship: This visit culminated in a potluck-style gathering, allowing participants to connect and share a meal together.
 By bringing a dish to share, attendees were able to contribute to the communal atmosphere that lies at the heart of Eloheh Farm's philosophy.

 MACG encouraged its members, both individuals and institutions, to embrace this unique opportunity to learn from Eloheh Farm and Indigenous Center for Earth Justice.
 By immersing themselves in Indigenous wisdom and sustainable practices, MACG hopes to inspire positive change within their communities and foster a deeper connection with the natural world.
 MACG member and Leader of the Climate and Justice Action Team, Michael Heumann put together this lovely digital photo gallery to remember this impactful day.

 MACG was able to purchase supplies that were much needed for the opening of Eloheh Ag & Learning Center.
 MACG purchased items on Randy and Ediths wish list to help get this amazing learning and resource center a great start.
 If you would like to make a contribution to the learning center by purchasing items on the wish list, please visit the Eloheh Ag & Learning Center Gift Registery.

 For more information about Eloheh Farm and Indigenous Center for Earth Justice, please visit Eloheh's webiste.

-The Midwest Action Coalition Group (MACG) is a dedicated community of individuals and institutions committed to effecting positive change through collaborative efforts.
-By engaging in collective action, MACG seeks to address social, economic, and environmental issues, promoting justice and equality in the Midwest region.
+The Metropolitan Alliance for Common Good (MACG) is a dedicated community of individuals and institutions committed to effecting positive change through collaborative efforts.
+By engaging in collective action, MACG seeks to address social, economic, and environmental issues, promoting justice and equality in the NW region.